 - Next add eggs and cream and stir and allow it to cool for 60 minutes.

-- After an hour, preheat your oven to 400 degrees.
-Mix everything super well then add in the baking powder.
+- Once the mixture has cooled for 60 minutes, mix everything super well then add in the baking powder.

-- Pour the pone into a greased cast iron skillet and bake for 25-35 minutes and serve.
+- Pour the pone into the hot, greased cast iron skillet and bake for 25-35 minutes and serve.